Fitus/Zaloha2.sh/DOCUMENTATION.md

 <b>--noR800Hdr</b>     ... do not write header to the restore script 800
 <b>--noR810Hdr</b>     ... do not write header to the restore script 810
+<b>--noR815Hdr</b>     ... do not write header to the restore script 815
 <b>--noR820Hdr</b>     ... do not write header to the restore script 820
 <b>--noR830Hdr</b>     ... do not write header to the restore script 830
 <b>--noR840Hdr</b>     ... do not write header to the restore script 840